hkebbi/FortiCNAPP_POV-toolbox/CWPP/Windows/README.md

 https://docs.fortinet.com/document/forticnapp/latest/administration-guide/902600/windows-agent-installation-prerequisites
 ```

-### ✅ Side Note: Other Installation Methods for Windows Servers Supported
+### ✅ Just a Side Note: Other Installation Methods for Windows Servers Supported
 1. All Clouds: Install the Windows Agent on Hosts Using Lacework PowerShell Script (Quick Easy Manual install on few machines), Guided method on This file.
 2. All Clouds: MSI Package as long as Windows VM is domain-joined or managed (Mass deployment via GPO / SCCM / Intune).
 3. Azure Specific (Windows VMs in an Azure resource group): Install the Windows Agent on Azure VMs Using a PowerShell Script.